netscaler/netscaler-k8s-ingress-controller/docs/vault.md

 ### Create an Approle

-Create a approle named "***Kube-role***" secret id must not expire for cert-manager to use this for authentication, hence dont set TTL or set it to 0.
+Create a approle named, `Kube-role`.

 ```
-% vault auth enable approle of token ttl 5 minutes
+# vault auth enable approle of token ttl 5 minutes

 % vault write auth/approle/role/kube-role \
     token_ttl=5m \
     token_max_ttl=10m
 ```

+>**Note:**
+>
+> Ensure that the secret id associated with the approle should not have an expiry duration so that the cert-manager can use this for authentication, hence dont set TTL or set it to 0.

 ### Associate a policy with the Approle

 Perform the following the associate a policy with Approle:

 1. Create a file `pki_int.hcl` with following configuration to allow the signing endpoints of the intermediate CA.

     ```
     path "${PKI_INT}/sign/*" {